Get the Tap app

 Linkedin logo

 The financial landscape well and truly changed after Bitcoin was released in 2009.
 The new digital cash system took the financial power away from banks and government entities and put it back into the hands of the people.
-While Bitcoin has become a household name over the last decade, the creator remains a mystery.
+While Bitcoin has become a household name over the last decade, the creator still remains a mystery.
 Let's take a deeper dive into one of the biggest mysteries of the modern world.

-The Bitcoin Solution
+The Bitcoin solution

 Before we plunge into the mysteries of the anonymous entity behind this century's greatest invention, let us first highlight the revolutionary product that is Bitcoin.
-The electronic cash system was first introduced to the world in late 2008 by a certain Satoshi Nakamoto.
+The electronic payment system was first introduced to the world in late 2008 by a certain Satoshi Nakamoto.

-The character seemingly came from the abyss and presented to the world a solution to the global financial crisis that caused widespread destruction.
+The character seemingly came from the abyss and presented to the world a solution to the global financial crisis that caused widespread disruption.
 This solution was in the form of a digital currency and used blockchain technology to facilitate, maintain and operate the network.

 Nakamoto did not invent blockchain technology, instead, he improved on several issues like the double-spending problem.
 The technology was originally created to facilitate file sharing although was hindered by that issue.
-Today, blockchain technology has a wide range of use cases and is being implemented into industries around the world, far beyond just the crypto and financial fields.
+Today, blockchain technology has a wide range of use cases and is being implemented in industries around the world, far beyond just the crypto and financial fields.

-What We Know About Satoshi Nakamoto
+What we know about Satoshi Nakamoto

 While we know the name Satoshi Nakamoto, it remains to be known who is behind the pseudonym.
 This person or entity released the Bitcoin whitepaper in October 2008 to a group of cryptographers and shortly afterwards created the BitcoinTalk forum and Bitcoin.org website.